neversi/go-rest-api/README.md

 Docker/Docker-compose
 ```

-## Plan

 Approximated plan for the realization of the project

 ### 1. Authentification part
-For the Authentification the tokenized system was selected, JWT system and Redis cache will be used.
+For the Authentification the tokenized system was selected, JWT system and Redis cache is used.

 ### For Authentification part the next packages are used:
 ```bash